CodeSense: a Real-World Benchmark and Dataset for Code Semantic Reasoning

 \subsection{Data Filtering}

 We collected whole program traces, from which we curated unique functions based on their entry and exit points in the execution trace logs.
-We excluded functions that only contains comments, too lengthy to fit into the models' context, and the functions which don't have meaningful functionality in their body.
+We excluded functions that only contain comments, too lengthy to fit into the models' context, and the functions which don't have meaningful functionality in their body.
+For example, some functions only contain one statement like “return 0”, or “printf(“...”) or some functions are just a wrapper for another function which we have tested, such as "void myfunc()\{ func();\}".
 We obtained a total of 2125 Python, 876 C and 875 Java unique functions, with the sizes ranging from 3 to 516 lines of code.
 From these unique functions, we curated our task-specific datasets.

 In real-world code, we face many complexities, e.g., the input of a function and the values of a variable can be complex types.
-As the first step of probing models to reason about fine-grained code semantics for real-world code, we focus on ground truth values of primitive data types in all tasks, including {\tt int}, {\tt float}, {\tt str}, {\tt bool}, {\tt list}, {\tt pointer}, {\tt double}, {\tt dictionary}, {\tt tuple}, etc. In the evaluation, we show that even for values of primitive types, the models face challenging to predict them.
-We collected a total of 4495 samples from Python, C and Java, and constructed the ground truth for the above tasks and used for evaluation.
+As the first step of probing models to reason about fine-grained code semantics for real-world code, we focus on ground truth values of primitive data types in all tasks, including {\tt int}, {\tt float}, {\tt str}, {\tt bool}, {\tt list}, {\tt pointer}, {\tt double}, {\tt dictionary}, {\tt tuple}, etc. In the evaluation, we show that even for values of primitive types, the models find it challenging to predict them.
+We collected a total of 4483 samples from Python, C and Java, and constructed the ground truth for the above tasks and used for evaluation.
 See Table~\ref{tab:sample}.

 \mycomment{ To ensure the standard and meaningful evaluation of function-level prediction tasks, we carefully selected functions based on their entry and exit points in the execution trace logs.
 For benchmark construction,